mietright/code-of-conduct/README.md

 ## Autonomy
 Each member of the team is the owner of their tasks.
 Together, with the accountable person, ensure that the solution of the task is aligned to the goals.
 They are responsible for ensuring that the solution meets the quality and the standards needed, determining when and how best to involve others.

-It is important to not that accountability should not necessitate micromanagement.
+It is important to note that accountability should not necessitate micromanagement.

 ## Responsibility
 We are individually responsible for our parts of the products.
 Also, collectively as a team, we all are responsible for the health and features of the whole product.